 Dr. Fuhrman's "Super Immunity" foods are:

-Green vegetables contain anti-cancer compounds, especially in the cruciferous family (broccoli, brussels sprouts, and bok choy).
+Green vegetables contain anti-cancer compounds.
+These are especially prevalent in the cruciferous family (broccoli, brussels sprouts, and bok choy).

 Leafy greens such as kale, watercress, and spinach are shown to be the most nutrient-dense of all foods.